J.D. Davis Player Props: Giants vs. Nationals

 J.D.
 Davis At The Plate

-- Davis has 81 hits to go with a slugging percentage of .439, both of which are tops among San Francisco hitters this season.
+- Davis has 81 hits to go with a slugging percentage of .436, both of which rank first among San Francisco hitters this season.

-- Among qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 40th and he is 68th in slugging.
+- Among the qualified hitters, he ranks 56th in batting average, while his on-base percentage ranks 43rd and he is 70th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.